rieckpil/progmot/content/blog/one-year-course-release.md

 ## Selling the Course Content

+Having the course idea and some early lessons in place, now it's time to sell the content, isn't it?

+I'd actually suggest to create a minimal version of your landing page including some basic salescopy first.

+This helps to get an early target audience.
+Even though you don't have your full checkout process in place, put a form for your newsletter on your landing page and tag those subscribers coming from that landing page.
+These might be your first customers.

+Creating the sales page first also helps to think about the benefits and gains of your course ahead.
+This gives clarity when you do your detail planning.

+And now?

+As I'm heavily using the plugin suite of Thrive Theme (costing $277 a year - If you're using WordPress, it's a must-have), using their online course plugin Thrive Apprentice seemed like a natural choice.
+It uses the WordPress user management for access control and you can connect various eCommerce providers that'll grant access after the purchase via a webhook.

+I'm using SendOwl for this purpose which is intuitive, simple and fulfill all my needs (monthly $26 costs)

+"Deploy your features with more confidence while joyfulling testing your application due to recipes"

+"Early-Bird" offers.
+With each new batch of course lessons being uploaded, I slighty increased .
+If you've joined early you'd get the course for almost the price of an eBook.

 - Creating the Landing Page

 - Writing engaging salescopy

 - Get early testimonials from the ecosystem (other well-known content creator)

+Social proof from the ecosystem you're in.
+Check your Twitter bubble or other content creators for your niche.
+This will add a natural proof for your content.
+You're new, why should a stranger trust you?

+Include a money-back guarantee.
+I've made bad experience myself with a money-back guarantee from another content creator in my field.

 But whome to sell?